giorgioPirro/tictactoe/checklist.md

 [ ] - use of language and compromises for Board.winningMark
 [ ] - would like to try work on a board that embeds players order to reduce the number of ways in which an invalid state can occur
+[ ] - explain internal representation of the board (performance vs ease of use)